Simhyeon/gdmarp/docs/macro.md

 **Include other files**

-Include macro to include other markdown files into index.md.
-You can only give file name without extension if given file is markdown file and resides inside of inc directory, else you should give a full file name.
+Include macro to include other markdown files' content.
+You can only give file name without extension if given file is gdt file and resides inside of inc directory, else you should give a full file name.
 Lastly, include files should be positioned inside of a directory given to the program as an argument of a "-I" option.

 e.g.)
 Let's assume the file structure is as followed